 Emily is a writer, director, producer, and journalist.
 Currently, she is the head of video at Quanta Magazine, where she has built a slate of animated explainers and cinematic documentaries that educate and inspire audiences.
 In two years, she grew Quanta’s YouTube channel to more than 750,000 subscribers, carving a niche for Quanta in the video space.

-Before that, Emily was the Managing Editor of No Film School, where she pioneered ambitious editorial initiatives, including coverage of film festivals around the world.
-In this role, she also wrote extensively about movies and the film industry.
-Prior to that, Emily was a staff writer at Indiewire, where she reviewed films, conducted hundreds of interviews, and overhauled the site’s social media strategy to the tune of more than 300% audience growth.
+Emily was also a staff writer at Indiewire, where she reviewed films, conducted hundreds of interviews, and overhauled the site’s social media strategy to achieve 300%+ audience growth.
 In 2014, Emily was interviewed by Filmmaker Magazine about her work in film criticism.

 In her previous life as a Creative Executive, Emily discovered and developed the 2014 Sundance Film Festival Grand Jury Prize nominee Infinitely Polar Bear, which sold to Sony Pictures Classics.